Charles Vess: Collaborations with Charles de Lint

 Vess worked with longtime friend and writer Charles de Lint on at least half a dozen publications, including Seven Wild Sisters (Subterranean Press, 2002) and related projects A Circle of Cats (Viking, 2003), and Medicine Road (Subterranean Press, 2005, as well as a later edition by Tachyon Publications, 2009), along with others mentioned above.
 In 2004 Vess did both a color cover and front page illustration and additional black and white interior illustrations for a 20th anniversary (signed, limited) edition of Moonheart, by de Lint (Subterranean Press).

 Collaboration with Ursula K. Le Guin

 Vess was chosen by Saga Press to illustrate The Books of Earthsea: The Complete Illustrated Edition (2018), a compilation of all five Earthsea novels, as well as short stories, including some previously unpublished works.
 During the process, Vess had a chance to work closely with Le Guin, translating her vision onto the page.
 Vess described their work together as a true collaboration, saying in 2018 "...
 I don’t think she believed me when I said I wanted to collaborate.
-But, after four years and lord knows how many emails, she sent me a copy of her latest book, her essay book, and her dedication to me was ‘To Charles, the best collaborator ever.’”
-The book was published in October 2018, and went on to win a 2019 Locus Award for Best Art Book and a 2019 Hugo Award for Best Art Book.
+But, after four years and lord knows how many emails, she sent me a copy of her latest book, her essay book, and her dedication to me was ‘To Charles, the best collaborator ever.’"
+The book was published in October 2018, and won a 2019 Locus Award for Best Art Book and a 2019 Hugo Award for Best Art Book.